Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

   - Contains the open hours and days in a concise and neat table.
   - Styled with contrast in mind to allow users to locate the information easily.
   ### Map section
-  -Located just above the contact section, the map section is an embedded google maps iframe styled with a border (matching the contact section) made as an easily accessible and interactive section for users to easily locate the cafe, as well as keep users on the site, so that they're not distracted by opening another website.
+  - Located just above the contact section, the map section is an embedded google maps iframe styled with a border (matching the contact section) made as an easily accessible and interactive section for users to easily locate the cafe, as well as keep users on the site, so that they're not distracted by opening another website.
-  -Sized appropriately, depending on viewport size.
+  - Sized appropriately, depending on viewport size.

 ## Menu Page